Bicol Philippines Travel Guide

 Public transport in Bicol provides an affordable and authentic way to explore.
 Jeepneys remain the most iconic and common form of public transport.
 Jeepneys move on fixed routes, covering broad areas within cities and connecting towns.
 Passengers may board and alight anywhere along the route; a tap on the ceiling or a verbal stop command to the driver suffices.

 Tricycles find wide use for close-by travel within towns and cities.
 They also reach places off main jeepney routes.
 Hailing them anywhere on the street is common.
-Buses move for inter-city travel within the Bicol Region, connecting places like Legazpi to Naga, with both air-conditioned and non-air-conditioned options.
-UV Express/Vans are shared air-conditioned vans running on fixed routes between towns and cities, standing as a faster alternative to buses.
+Buses move for inter-city travel within the Bicol Region, connecting places like Legazpi to Naga, with both air-conditioned plus without-air-conditioned options.
+UV Express/Vans are shared air-conditioned vans running on fixed routes from town to town and cities, standing as a faster alternative to buses.
 Metro/trams do not are found in the Bicol Region.

 Formal route maps for jeepneys and tricycles hold no common presence.
 Ask locals or drivers.